holycompile/SDSF-Official-Website/README.md

 > This repository is shared **solely for portfolio and demonstration purposes**.
 > It was developed for the **School of Data Science and Forecasting (SDSF), DAVV**.
 > Please do not reuse, redistribute, or deploy this code without prior permission from the department.
+> © SDSF - School of Data Science and Forecasting, DAVV Indore.
+All Rights Reserved.

+# Visit the Offcial Website: https://dsf.dauniv.ac.in/

 # School of Data Science and Forecasting (SDSF) Official Website